 Where applicable, you may opt out of receiving marketing communications by:

-- sending us an email to email@example.com.
-Please ensure your correspondence is marked ‘Unsubscribe: Marketing Contact List’ and include your full name, email and telephone number to ensure your details are fully deleted from our direct marketing system.
+- contacting us via the EPC website or sending us an email to firstname.lastname@example.org.
+Please ensure your correspondence is marked ‘Unsubscribe: Marketing Contact List’ and include your full name, email and telephone number to ensure your details are fully suppressed from our direct marketing system.

-We currently have closed circuit television (CCTV) operating on our premises for the primary legitimate purposes of: (i) public and staff safety; and (ii) crime prevention, detection and deterrence.
+We currently have closed circuit television (CCTV) operating on our premises for the primary legitimate purposes of: (i) public and staff safety and welfare; (ii) security; and (iii) crime prevention, detection and deterrence.
 For these reasons, the information processed may include visual images of personal appearance and behaviours of staff, guests and general members of the public who were in the immediate vicinity of the area under surveillance.

 We display signs to inform visitors and staff that they are under surveillance and may be video recorded.
-This information is kept in secure environments and access is restricted to designated staff and use shall be in compliance with the The EPC security and privacy policies.
+This information is kept in secure environments and access is restricted to designated staff, and use shall be in compliance with the EPC security and privacy policies.

 11. Legal Basis For Using Your Personal Information

-- we need to use your personal information to take steps before entering into a contract with you.
+- we need to use your personal information to take steps before and after entering into a contract with you.
 For example we need your contact details when making a booking;

 - where it is necessary for our legitimate interests or those of a third party (to the extent that your interests and fundamental rights do not override those interests), such as: